 - Sweetie Pies Bakery is located in downtown Napa at 520 Main Street.
 They offer large vegan chocolate cupcakes made with soy buttercream frosting, cookies and berry muffins.
 The staff have told me that they usually have a vegan-friendly soup and Roasted Veggie and Goat Cheese sandwich for lunch that could be modified but I have never had lunch there.
 Bakeries are for sweet, baked goods in my book!
 Vegan breakfast options in Napa are slim pickings but they do offer oatmeal (make sure it isn’t made with dairy milk), toast with jam, fresh fruit bowls and the vegan berry muffin.
 They also make special occasion vegan cakes – chocolate or white that is filled with chocolate soy pudding and topped with their delicious soy buttercream frosting.
 It is out of this world!

 - Ben & Jerry’s is located in downtown Napa at 1136 Main Street.
-They now offer all four vegan flavors in pints and will be serving PB&Cookies in the Scoop Shop.
+They now offer several vegan flavors in pints and will be serving PB&Cookies in the Scoop Shop.
 To offer full disclosure, B&J’s is owned by Unilever.

 - Baskin Robbins is located on 3373 Solano Avenue at the corner of Redwood and Solano tucked back in the rear of the Redwood Plaza shopping area.
 They always carry one or two flavors of dairy-free nice cream; flavors do range depending upon the season.
 My last visit, they offered watermelon with edible seeds and daiquiri ice – both made with soy so a bit creamier than a fruit sorbet.
 The store owner’s name is Troy and he and his manager Stephanie are friendly and offer excellent customer service.